Why is it that so many people get flower tattoos?

 Having a small flower tattoo is quite similar to having a tiny tattoo, however, a bit bolder.

-This tattoo design would stand out on someone’s arm yet is no sleeve.
+A small tattoo design would stand out on someone’s arm yet is no sleeve.

 Small flower tattoos prove that you are more than willing to show off the meaningful flower placed on your body.